anders-bzn/nixie-clock/README.md

 also connects to the PSU board, Raspberry Pi and the nixie tube board.

 ### Board nixie-clock-psu
 Power supply board, creates 5V DC and 170V DC from 12V DC.
-The 170V is created by a step up converter build using a MAX1771 IC.
+The 170V is created by a step up converter built using a MAX1771 IC.
 The 5V is created by a integrated switched regulator.

 ### Board nixie-clock-tubes
 Upper board on which all tubes are mounted.